.. _swh-fuse-config:

 ``storage`` will be called only to match SWHIDs with contents' hashes set:

-you'll probably want to set ``cls: digestmap``,
+you'll probably want to set ``cls: digestmap``.

-provided by the package :ref:`swh.digestmap `.
+That class is provided by the package :ref:`swh.digestmap `,

 It has been developed for that case and will be the fastest back-end.